 - Complete discharge

 Avoid completely discharging the battery and aim to partially discharge or allow it to dip low enough to the cut off point.
-If you plan on not using the battery for some time, only partially charge it (to around 60%), store it in a cooler area and remember that batteries will wear out despite whether they are being used constantly or not.
+If you plan on not using the battery for some time, never leave it fully charged.
+Use it down or partially charge it to around 20%, store it in a cooler area and remember that batteries will wear out despite whether they are being used constantly or not.

 Choosing a battery for your E-bike